 First-time visitors just can’t get enough of Thai massages and I really can’t blame them.
 Nothing can help you recover after a long day like a Thai massage and some of the parlors are so cheap, it’s ridiculous.
 However, you shouldn’t just walk into any massage parlor.
 If you see a massage studio with names like “Nice girls” or “Happy Girls”, I would recommend you to skip it.
 That is, unless you’re searching for a brothel.

-Don’t trust taxi/tuk-tuk drivers
+Things to know before visiting Thailand 101: Don’t trust taxi/tuk-tuk drivers

 I’m not talking about them over-charging you.
 I think that bargaining before getting into a tuk-tuk is common sense and I shouldn’t even discuss it here.
 I’m talking about a situation in which you’re walking down the road looking for a tourist attraction you want to visit which you know it’s nearby and a tuk-tuk driver who’s trying to convince you that “the monument is closed today” and that he knows a better place.